 Tools Used Arches® cold press watercolor paper Pentel® mechanical pencil Raphaël Kaërell® synthetic sable brush Winsor & Newton® waterolors Huion® light pad

 "Poker Night at Grandpa's"

-> Overview 14in x 17in portrait on bristol using a 0.3mm mechanical pencil and HB and B lead weights.
+14in × 17in portrait using a 0.3mm mechanical pencil with HB and B lead weights.

-> The graphite drawing was combined with an abstract watercolor study using layer blending modes in Photoshop.
+The graphite drawing was combined with an abstract watercolor study using layer blending modes in Photoshop.
 A cropped "87" and "89" were included to establish a birth timeframe.

-> This sketched portrait of Walter White from the TV series "Breaking Bad" was completed over the course of a week while simultaneously taking notes during a summer course at CSUS.
+This doodle-turned-drawing of Walter White from the TV series "Breaking Bad" was completed over the course of a week while simultaneously taking notes during a summer course at CSUS.
 Enjoying the end result and wanting to push the artwork's purpose, a poster was pursued.

-> Four drops of blue food color dye were applied to a 9in x 12in brownie pan filled with water, then placed the pan inside my freezer.
-Once frozen, the ice was cracked then placed the pan back in the freezer so the shards would adhere to each other.
+Four drops of blue food color dye were added to a 9in × 12in brownie pan filled with water, then placed the pan and the blue water was placed inside my freezer.
+Once frozen, the ice was cracked and allowed to thaw before being placed back in the freezer so that the shards would adhere to each other.

-> The refrozen slab was removed from the pan and quickly placed on a flatbed scanner—after using masking tape to seal all crevices—and scanned.
+The refrozen slab was removed from the pan and quickly placed on a flatbed scanner and scanned after using masking tape to seal all crevices.
 The resulting image was then imported into Photoshop and added to the sketch using layer blending modes.

-> A scan of yellow gloves and spatters of black acrylic paint (blood) were the final touches to elude to violence and the manufacturing of blue methamphetamine the show's character, Walter White, is known for.
+A scan of yellow gloves and spatters of black acrylic paint (blood) were the final touches to elude to the violence and manufacturing of blue methamphetamine for which the show's character, Walter White, is known for.

-> Tools Used Strathmore® sketch paper Pentel® mechanical Dollar Store® brownie pan Blue food color dye Liquitex® acrylic paint Scanned imagery Photoshop
+Tools Used Strathmore® sketch paper Pentel® mechanical Dollar Store® brownie pan Blue food color dye Liquitex® acrylic paint Scanned imagery Photoshop